resmith/nextJS-enhanced-blog-starter/README.md

   NextJS Blog Starter With MUI Side Menu and App Bar
 </h1>

+To see the blog in action and for more information on setup, visit the blog [411 Tech Info](https://www.411tech.info/) under the "This Tool" heading.

+The information below is from the blog.
+The pictures don't render in the Github readme file below, but do show properly on the blog because they use a relative address to pull the images.

 ## About

 This application is a NextJS Application for creating blogs with a Materiaul UI Side Menu and AppBar.
 It allows the user to focus on creation of content.
 It is based on Kendall Strautman's Brevifolia minimal start blog.

-To see the blog in action and for more information on setup, visit the blog [411 Tech Info](https://www.411tech.info/) under the "This Tool" heading.

 ## Quick Setup